-We studied a re-introduced Corncrake population at the Nene Washes (52.58°N 0.07°W) in Cambridgeshire, England, UK, centred on a nature reserve owned and managed by the Royal Society for the Protection of Birds (RSPB).
-Night-time surveys of singing male Corncrakes were conducted in May–July of 2013, 2014 and 2015, commencing when Corncrakes arrived in the breeding area from their spring migration (Table 1).
-As many of the males as possible were captured by luring them into mistnets using a broadcast recording of conspecific song.
+We studied a re-introduced Corn Crake population at the Nene Washes (52.58°N 0.07°W) in Cambridgeshire, England, UK, centred on a nature reserve owned and managed by the Royal Society for the Protection of Birds (RSPB).
+Night-time surveys of singing male Corn Crakes were conducted in May–July of 2013, 2014 and 2015, commencing when Corn Crakes arrived in the breeding area from their spring migration (Table 1).
+As many of the males as possible were captured at night by luring them into mistnets using a broadcast recording of conspecific song.
 Each bird was marked individually with a numbered BTO metal ring, or a previously applied ring was read, and a sample of buccal epithelial cells obtained using a cotton swab.
 Appendix S1 gives further details of the study area and methods.

 Drive catching and sampling of adults, chicks and juveniles

-Corncrake adults, chicks and juveniles were captured by driving them into funnel traps in July-August.
+Corn Crake adults, chicks and juveniles were captured by driving them into funnel traps in July-August.
 For each drive, an approximately rectangular area of 1.2 – 4.7 ha of tall grass and herbage was enclosed by a combination of fences of netting and existing barriers, such as water-filled ditches.
-Corncrakes within it were driven towards a line of traps linked by drift fences set at one end of the drive area.
+Corn Crakes within it were driven towards a line of traps linked by drift fences set at one end of the drive area.
+It was not possible to conduct drive catches over the whole study area, but drive areas were widely spread.
 Further details of the method are given in Appendix S1.

 Birds were captured in the funnel traps, except in one instance when downy chicks estimated to be seven days old were seen during a drive.
-One chick from this brood was captured by hand, to reduce disturbance.
-The assumed location of this brood before disturbance was the actual capture location because chicks as young as this move slowly in response to disturbance (Tyler et al. 1998), but in all other cases the brood location before disturbance occurred was taken to be the centre of the drive area.
-Although the locations of broods before the disturbance caused by the drive would have been distributed within the drive area, we took its centre was a reasonable approximation of the mean of possible undisturbed positions when calculating the distance of chick locations to the singing place of their father.
+One chick from this brood was captured by hand near where it was first detected, to reduce disturbance.
+The assumed location of this brood before disturbance was the actual capture location because chicks of this age move slowly in response to disturbance (Tyler et al. 1998), but in all other cases the brood location before disturbance occurred was taken to be the centre of the drive area.
+Although the locations of broods before the disturbance caused by the drive would have been distributed within the drive area, we took its centre to be a reasonable approximation of the mean of possible undisturbed positions when calculating the distance of chick locations to the singing place of their father.
 We assessed the sensitivity of our conclusions about chick-father distances to this assumption by measuring the shortest and longest distances between any part of the drive area in which a chick was captured and the father’s singing place.

 The age of captured young was estimated from measurements, using methods described in Appendix S1.
 The date of laying of the first egg of the clutch from which they hatched was estimated using the mean age of the brood and assuming 26 days between first egg and hatching date.
 Eight days is the laying period of a typical clutch and 18 days is the usual incubation period (Green et al. 1997b).